-Why?
-For starters, she was a woman.
-In the 15th century BCE, bona fide female rulers were almost entirely nonexistent.
-And even those few who appeared to be powerful generally weren’t.
-Before Hatshepsut came along, the evidence for female rulers is scant.
-There were queen regents—for which there wasn't even a word in the Egyptian language—and a few possible pharaohs, such as Sobeknefru.
-However, their reigns were short, and most historians don’t believe that they were particularly powerful.
+In the 15th century BCE, female rulers were exceedingly rare, and even those few who appeared to be dominant often weren’t.
+There were queen regents standing in for young male rulers, and some rumored to be pharaohs, such as Sobeknefru.
+But their reigns were short, and most historians don’t believe that they were particularly influential.

-Hatshepsut, on the other hand, was a force to be reckoned with.
-When her husband, King Thutmose II, passed away circa 1478 BCE, his only male heir was Thutmose III, who’d been born to a concubine.
-Since the child was too young to rule, Hatshepsut took over as his co-regent.
-At some point during the next seven years, she controversially went above and beyond this role by proclaiming herself pharaoh instead of handing her power over to Thutmose III—and, over the subsequent 3.5 millennia, such boldness has led many to condemn her as a usurper.
+Hatshepsut, on the other hand, seized the reins of power and never let go.
+When her husband (and half-brother), King Thutmose II, died around 1478 BCE, his only male heir was Thutmose III, whose mother was Thutmose II's concubine.
+Since the child was too young to rule, Queen Hatshepsut was named as his regent.
+However, as the daughter of King Thutmose I, Hatshepsut had her own legitimate claim to rule Egypt.
+At some point during the next seven years, she controversially went above and beyond the regent role by proclaiming herself pharaoh instead of handing her power over to Thutmose III when he came of age.

-Egypt under Hatshepsut was relatively peaceful and prosperous; she engaged in little military pursuit, focusing instead on infrastructure within the nation and diplomatic ventures.
-The dynasty experienced increased trade under her watch by exploring such civilizations as Phonecia.
-Nine years into her rule, an expedition she’d organized to the mysterious land of Punt returned with droves of wood, gold, frankincense, myrrh, and even exotic animals.
+Egypt's Eighteenth Dynasty under Hatshepsut was relatively peaceful and prosperous; she focused on building infrastructure and diplomatic ventures.
+Her government increased trade with civilizations such as Phoenicia.
+Nine years into her rule, an expedition she had organized to the land of Punt returned with timber, gold, frankincense, myrrh, and even exotic animals.

-This particular episode was immortalized upon the walls of Hatshepsut’s most breathtaking project—her gorgeous, extant Djeser-Djeseru temple, which was built to glorify the great god Amun.
+The expedition was immortalized on the walls of Hatshepsut’s most breathtaking project—her gorgeous Djeser-Djeseru temple (which still exists), built to glorify the great god Amun.
 Inside, the pharaoh’s name and likeness were proudly displayed.
-Or at least, they were until someone erased them.
+At least they were until someone erased them.

-Hatshepsut remained in power right up to the day she died, meaning that her stepson, Thutmose III, wouldn’t become Egypt’s solitary ruler until 1458 BCE.
-It has been suggested that after Hatshepsut's death, Thutmose III set about spitefully chiseling out numerous references to her at the temple and elsewhere as part of an orchestrated attempt to obliterate her memory, but the timing for this sort of posthumous revenge doesn't quite line up.
-The destruction of Hatshepsut's various likenesses didn't occur until many years into Thutmose III's reign and continued into that of his son, Amenhotep II.
-The goal was likely to remove Hatshepsut from the annals of then-recent history, but not out of a particular hatred for the female pharaoh.
-Because Thutmose III was born to a concubine, his claim to the throne was relatively weak.
-He likely worried that after Hatshepsut's successful reign, her true blood relatives would stake a claim to the throne, threatening him and his descendants.
-By defacing her temple, Thutmose III was not trying to insult her memory, but rather protect his future authority.
+Hatshepsut remained in power up to the day she died, meaning that her stepson, Thutmose III, wouldn’t become Egypt’s sole ruler until 1458 BCE.
+It has been suggested that after Hatshepsut's death, Thutmose III set about spitefully chiseling out numerous references to her at the temple and elsewhere to obliterate her memory, but the destruction of Hatshepsut's various likenesses didn't occur until many years into Thutmose III's reign, and continued into that of his son, Amenhotep II.
+The goal was likely to remove Hatshepsut from memory because Thutmose III's claim to the throne was comparatively weak.
+By defacing her temple, Thutmose III was likely protecting his future authority.